noammery/second-game/README.md

 - **Enemy AI:** Add smart enemies that challenge you.
 - **Power-ups:** Collect items to improve your skills.
 - **New Levels:** Turn the game into a multi-level adventure.
+- **Great Sound Effects:** 🎶 Add sounds effects to make the game much more exciting!
 ---

 ## Thanks!